 Understanding if what you have is relationship anxiety or gut feeling goes a long way to have better decisions towards your partner or relationship.

-Some times we might mistake relationship anxiety to gut feeling and go ahead to act in ways that shows we are sure our partner might be cheating or being dishonest.
+Sometimes we might mistake relationship anxiety to gut feeling and go ahead to act in ways that show we are sure our partner might be cheating or being dishonest.

 Remember that you are not alone if you are experiencing the negative impacts of anxiety in a relationship.